njanakiev/njanakiev.github.io/til/_posts/2019-04-22-python-shell-commands.md

 You have also the [subprocess.call()](https://docs.python.org/3/library/subprocess.html#subprocess.call) function to your disposal which works like the `Popen` class, but it waits until the command completes and gives you the return code as in `return_code = subprocess.call(['echo', 'Even more output'])`.
-Another neat function that you can use is [subprocess.run()](https://docs.python.org/3/library/subprocess.html#subprocess.run) which works since Python 3.5.
+The recommended way however is to use [subprocess.run()](https://docs.python.org/3/library/subprocess.html#subprocess.run) which works since Python 3.5.
 It has been added as a simplification of `subprocess.Popen`.
 The function will return a [subprocess.CompletedProcess](https://docs.python.org/3/library/subprocess.html#subprocess.CompletedProcess) object:

 ```python